seanbaxter/vk_mini_path_tracer/README.md

 ## Vulkan validator

 Debug builds will bring the Vulkan validator into play.
 I suggest leaving this off right now.
-These samples use the bleeding-edge [VK_KHR_ray_query] extension, and support is very spotty in tools.
+These samples use the bleeding-edge [GLSL_EXT_ray_query](https://github.com/KhronosGroup/GLSL/blob/master/extensions/ext/GLSL_EXT_ray_query.txt) extension, and support is very spotty in tools.
 On my system, the validator breaks when running some samples because it's not new enough to understand the SPIR-V capabilities.

 ## Circle changes